 - Durliat, Jean.
 “La peste du VIe siècle: pour un nouvel examen des sources byzantines.”
 In Hommes et richesses dans l’Empire byzantin, edited by Catherine Abadie-Reynal, Cécile Morrisson, and Jacques Lefort, 107–19.
 Réalités byzantines ; 1.
 Paris: Lethielleux, 1989.

-An early skeptic of the mainstream narrative, his arguments were not well received.
+Durliat was an early skeptic of the mainstream narrative, but his arguments were not well received.

 The most significant survey of the Justinianic Plague to date and the most comprehensive catalog.